Discounts, exemptions and relief

 Disabled Persons relief

-Under certain circumstances a reduction may apply where a property is adapted to meet the needs of a disabled person.
+Under certain circumstances a reduction may apply where a property has certain facilities (such as an extra room or bathroom, or space for a wheelchair used inside the dwelling) to meet the needs of a disabled person.